 So I’m including it because it seemed quite highly recommended by others and because I don’t want you to make the same mistake I did!

 Here’s a map showing all the things to do in Madrid that I recommend in this article:

 Where to stay in Madrid

 I stayed in the Hotel Preciados, which was very centrally located, making everything in this guide easy to walk to.
-I wouldn’t recommend a single room here, though: they don’t have exterior windows, so I swapped for a double room which did.
+I travelled here as a solo traveller and I wouldn’t recommend a single room: they don’t have exterior windows, so I swapped for a double room which did.

 Have fun in Madrid!